A28 road: History

 Several sections of the A28 were originally turnpike roads.

-The route between Cantebury and Ashford was established in 1762 by the Faversham, Ashford, Hythe and Canterbury Trust as part of a network connecting the two locations to Hythe and Faversham.
+The route between Canterbury and Ashford was established in 1762 by the Faversham, Ashford, Hythe and Canterbury Trust as part of a network connecting the two locations to Hythe and Faversham.
 Tollgates were established at Kempe's Corner, where the A28 meets the road from Boughton Aluph to Wye, and at Wincheap.
 The former still stands today.
 In 1822-23, £524 was collected in tolls from this section of the road.
 Between 1830 and 1832, the road was re-aligned between Wincheap and Shalmsford Street, and Chilham and Godmersham, to give a more direct and faster route, which remains part of the A28 today.

 The route between Ashford and Tenderden was turnpiked in 1793, while the section between Sarre and Canterbury was turnpiked in 1802.

 Newenden Bridge was constructed in 1706.
 It is only wide enough for one vehicle, and is controlled by traffic lights.
 There is no alternative route for pedestrians.
 It was Grade II* listed in 1961.